saucelabs/saucectl-imagerunner-example/playwright/README.md

 ## Customisation

-If you want to modify the way the docker image is build, the [Dockerfile](Dockerfile) is here.
+If you want to modify the way the docker image is built, the [Dockerfile is here](Dockerfile).

 After modifying the image, you will have to publish it to your own registry, and modify [.sauce/config.yml](.sauce/config.yml) accordingly, to use your own image.